Areas and suburbs in Ho Chi Minh City

-Young and hip areas of Ho Chi Minh City
+Young and trendy areas of Ho Chi Minh City

 Considered to be the heart of Ho Chi Minh City, District 1 is the centre for all financial, commercial and administrative activity.
 Although it is still Vietnamese in character, this district has felt the effects of globalisation and development most heavily.
 Restaurants and shops offering cuisines and goods from around the world are found alongside expensive, upscale hotels.

-For those with an eye for shopping, District 1 has an ever-expanding commercial scene with high-end stores like Louis Vuitton and Marc Jacobs lining Dong Khoi Street and Nguyen Hue.
+For those with an eye for shopping, District 1 has an ever-expanding commercial scene with high-end stores lining Dong Khoi Street and Nguyen Hue.
 It's also home to most of the city's museums, tourist attractions and historical sites, including Ben Thanh Market and The Reunification Palace (Independence Palace).

 District 1 offers some of the highest living standards in the city with a range of serviced apartment buildings.
 Rent here is much more expensive than in other districts.
 On the other hand, District 1 also caters to budget travellers in the backpackers' area of Pham Ngu Lao and Bui Vien.
 Cheap hostel or guesthouse accommodations can be found in this area, along with the potential to rent houses tucked away down alleys.

 As District 1 is the city centre, it is one of the busiest districts and is where most of the action happens.
 Traffic within the district itself is not terrible, but the traffic entering and leaving District 1 can be heavy, especially during rush hour.